U.S. derivatives regulator sees smooth transition at agency following election

 "If you're looking for the inside track on what President-elect Trump wants to do in this area, I'm not your guy," Massad said in remarks at the CME Global Financial Leadership Conference.

-He noted that Trump and fellow Republicans in Congress have said they intend to repeal parts of the 2010 Dodd-Frank Wall Street reform law which expanded derivatives regulation and gave CFTC more oversight responsibilities in the $710 trillion global swaps market that is dominated by large U.S. banks.
+He noted that Trump, and fellow Republicans in Congress, have said they intend to repeal parts of 2010's Dodd-Frank Wall Street reform law which expanded derivatives regulation and gave CFTC more oversight responsibilities in the $710 trillion global swaps market that is dominated by large U.S. banks.